 Roadside maintenance is a unique element within the highway maintenance program because much of the work involves caring for and/or controlling vegetation.
 Roadside plant communities are alive and part of a dynamic, ever evolving natural process.
-Therefore, proper maintenance of the roadside requires understanding of the many factors which contribute to the natural evolution of vegetation over time.

-1 Highway Runoff Manual M 31-16.
+&lt;sup>1 Highway Runoff Manual M 31-16.
 WSDOT